 CM is the main module which starts when the device is turned on.
 CM starts other modules.
 All GUI functionality is in the CM but GUI is only the interface that transfers user actions to CM.
-CM also should

-check the latest versions of the modules on the MC-web-server and

-on user’s approval, should be able to download and install the latest versions and restart the system

 Graphical User Interface (GIUs)

-All the functionality of the GUI is actually provided by CM
+All the functionality of the GUI is actually provided by the CM.

-GUIs are by default only the graphical User Interfaces and only send messages to and receives messages from CM
+GUIs only send messages to and receives messages from CM

 Only exception is TCP client which communicates directly with TM TCP Server to stream video image.

-There are –at least- two GUIs.
+There are –at least- two GUIs:

-1. mainGUI runs on the MC hardware and accessible only if an external monitor is connected
+1. mainGUI runs on the MC hardware and is accessible through an external monitor

-2. GUIapp; available for the users on a tablet which comes with the MC package Additionally downloadable mobile device applications can be implemented later for multiple user control.
+2. GUIapp is available for users on a tablet which comes with the MC as part of the product.
+Alternatively, downloadable mobile device applications may be implemented later for multiple user control, etc.

 General Features: